WhatsApp/erlt/erlbuild/README.md

 interface.
 There are several critical extensions:

-- in addition to included files treated as dependencies by 'erlc -M', 'erlbuild erlc -M2' generates a list of .beam dependencies from behaviors and parse transforms
+- in addition to included files treated as dependencies by 'erlc -M', 'erlbuild-erlc -M2' generates a list of .beam dependencies from behaviors and parse transforms

 - unlike 'erlc -M', it does not tolerate epp errors.
 For example, the original